“Great spirits have often encountered violent opposition from weak minds.”- Albert Einstein

 "Clay's creativity and ability to motivate others was evident as a student, and these traits shine through on stage," said Aiken's professor Cheryl Young.

-It seems to me that these testimonials from people who actually KNOW the man that Clay Aiken is carry far more weight than the delusions, falsehoods, hatred, and fabrications of those who do not, but still choose,
+It seems to me that these testimonials from people who actually KNOW the man that Clay Aiken is carry far more weight than the delusions, falsehoods, hatred, and fabrications of those who do not, but still choose, for some unfathomable reason, to make him the scapegoat of their negative emotions.

-There are many, many more statements that reflect the same sentiments I've illustrated above, but it would take far more time to copy them, and space to include them, than I have available...for Aiken has
+There are many, many more statements that reflect the same sentiments I've illustrated above, but it would take far more time to copy them, and space to include them, than I have available...for Aiken has many friends and many who respect him....because they DO know him.

 The real Clay Aiken is a man of honor and substance, a philanthropic man who gives time and energy to causes benefitting those less fortunate than he.
 He is a true friend to those who know him.
 ABOVE ALL, he is a man of faith, trusting God to reveal his path and accepting His plan for him.
 Right now that path includes being targeted by a few people with hollow souls.
 Truth .. the real truth...
 WILL eventually prevail, however.
 Of that I have no doubt.